-2. Lecture Ideas and Key Points to Emphasize
+2. Lecture Ideas & Points to Emphasize

 - a.
-Chemistry often draws out a certain level of anxiety among students, but if they are planning on a career in a health field, students must come to understand certain chemical concepts.
-Providing examples of chemistry's applications in clinical areas, as discussed throughout this chapter of the Instructor's Manual, might help the subject gain relevance in the eyes of students. - b.
-In support of the crucial role that careful observation plays, you can point out that Mendeleev, the author of the best-accepted periodic table in the 1860s, lacked a comprehensive structural model of the atom, which is commonplace today, but he still saw and ordered the periodicities. - c.
-The most frequently discussed chemical bonds in physiology are ionic bonds, covalent bonds, and hydrogen bonds.
+In support of the crucial roles that careful observation and inference play in science, you can point out that Mendeleev, the author of the best-accepted periodic table in the 1860s, lacked a comprehensive structural model of the atom, commonplace today, but still saw and ordered the periodicities. - b.
 Even though a single hydrogen bond possesses only about 1/100 of the bonding energy of a covalent bond, the total energy of all the hydrogen bonds within a single molecule or between molecules can be quite significant.
 H bonds maintain the 3-D shape of large molecules and supramolecular ensembles such as proteins and nucleic acids.
-It is the H bonds that are disrupted when pH drops or temperature rises during denaturation reactions. - d.
+It is the H bonds that are disrupted when pH drops or temperature rises during denaturation reactions. - c.
 It is important to illustrate that H bonds occur between separate molecules (or distant regions of a large molecule) whose atoms are joined by covalent bonds.
-A board drawing of several water molecules, with both the polar covalent bonds and the H bonds clearly labeled, will emphasize this point. - e.
-The information on chemical notation in Spotlight Figure 2-3 is not necessarily obvious or intuitive for students.
-However, chemical annotation will become an important part of the communication skills that students apply throughout A&P courses.
+A board drawing of several water molecules, with both the polar covalent bonds and the H bonds clearly labeled, will emphasize this point.

+- d.
+The information in Module 2.7 is not necessarily obvious or intuitive for students.
+However, chemical annotation will become an important part of the communication skills students apply throughout A&P courses.
 Further, students will need to understand chemical annotation for applied purposes in health science fields.
-This figure nicely translates chemical notation information into visual representations, making it relatively simple to look at the written annotations and directly compare them to the appearance of the chemicals themselves.
+The new figure in Module 2.7 translated a text-only table regarding chemical annotation into visual representations.
+This makes it much easier to look at the written annotations and directly compare them to the appearance of the chemicals themselves. - e.

-- f.
 It is hard to overemphasize the significance of enzymes.
-They are the first form of molecular recognition students will encounter in the course.
+In the first case, it is the first form of molecular recognition they will encounter in the course.
 The lock-and-key fit between enzyme and substrate molecule is what confers specificity on the catalyzed reaction.
-Later examples include hormone receptors, channels, carriers, pumps, second messengers, cell adhesion molecules, and neurotransmission.
-Enzymes are what make life possible.
-Living organisms cannot survive at temperatures much higher than 120°C. Point out that most reactions require a lot of heat to go forward.
-Enzymes function by lowering the amount of energy a reaction needs in order to take place.
-The chemical reactions in our bodies can occur at 37°C due to the presence of enzymes.
-Chemical reactions start with reactants that are rearranged to form different end products.
-For a reaction to go forward, energy is required, and enzymes lower the amount of energy required.
-While a reaction results in chemically rearranged end products, the enzyme itself still retains its original shape and can carry out the same reaction over and over. - g.
+Later examples include hormone receptors, channels, carriers, pumps, 2nd messengers, cell adhesion molecules, and neurotransmission.
+Enzymes make life possible, exploiting a chemical trick to accelerate chemical reactions at mild temperature.
+Living things would not survive in the chemist's boiling cauldron! - f.
 When presenting the different classes of reactions, anticipate their roles in metabolism (catabolic vs. anabolic).
-Also, link each with an important physiological example, such as dissociation/association to the chemistry of carbonic acid dissociation/association.
+Also, link each with an important physiological example such as dissociation/association applied to the chemistry of carbonic acid dissociation/association.
 This connects to buffering reactions as well.